lafranceinsoumise/nuntius/README.md

 6. Unless you are using a custom admin site, admin panels for Nuntius will be [autodiscovered](https://docs.djangoproject.com/en/2.0/ref/contrib/admin/#discovery-of-admin-files) and added to you admin site.
+If you use a custom admin site, you need to register Nuntius models with something like:

+    ```python
+    admin_site.register(nuntius.models.Campaign, nuntius.admin.CampaignAdmin)
+    admin_site.register(nuntius.models.CampaignSentEvent, nuntius.admin.CampaignSentEventAdmin)
+    ```

 ## Advanced usage